 There are also some methods that, while they may promise relief, can cause complications in the recovery process.
 These should be undertaken under a doctor’s care to provide optimum safety during detox.

-Opiate detox should never be attempted without medical supervision.
-Oftentimes, replacement medications are needed as well as medical intervention to ensure the safety of the individual detoxing.
-For all opiates, including prescription painkillers and heroin, medical detox is required.
+Oftentimes, replacement medications are needed as well as medical intervention to ensure the safety and comfort of the individual detoxing.
+For all opiates, including prescription painkillers and heroin, medical detox is recommended.
 An inpatient treatment program that offers medical detox can provide the most effective care to ease the discomfort that comes from opiate withdrawal.